WUST-FOG/gnlse-python/README.md

 ## Citation

+If you find this code useful in your research, please consider [citing](https://arxiv.org/abs/2110.00298):

 ```
 @misc{redman2021gnlsepython,
       title={gnlse-python: Open Source Software to Simulate
              Nonlinear Light Propagation In Optical Fibers},
-      author={Paweł Redman and Magdalena Zatorska and Adam Pawłowski
+      author={Pawel Redman and Magdalena Zatorska and Adam Pawlowski
               and Daniel Szulc and Sylwia Majchrowska and Karol Tarnowski},
       year={2021},
       eprint={2110.00298},